FDio/csit/resources/job_specs/report_iterative/2n-spr/vpp-ndrpdr-00.md

 4c AND 64b AND ndrpdr AND e810cq AND drv_avf AND ethip4--ethip4udpgeneve-256tun-ip4base
 ## ./ip6
 ### intel-cx7veat
-#### rdma-core
+#### mlx5-core
 ##### ethip6-ip6base
-1c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6base
+1c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6base
-2c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6base
+2c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6base
-4c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6base
+4c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6base
 ##### ethip6-ip6scale20k
-1c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale20k
+1c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale20k
-2c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale20k
+2c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale20k
-4c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale20k
+4c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale20k
 ##### ethip6-ip6scale20k-rnd
-1c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale20k-rnd
+1c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale20k-rnd
-2c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale20k-rnd
+2c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale20k-rnd
-4c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale20k-rnd
+4c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale20k-rnd
 ##### ethip6-ip6scale200k
-1c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale200k
+1c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale200k
-2c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale200k
+2c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale200k
-4c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale200k
+4c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale200k
 ##### ethip6-ip6scale200k-rnd
-1c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale200k-rnd
+1c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale200k-rnd
-2c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale200k-rnd
+2c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale200k-rnd
-4c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale200k-rnd
+4c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale200k-rnd
 ##### ethip6-ip6scale2m
-1c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale2m
+1c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale2m
-2c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale2m
+2c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale2m
-4c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale2m
+4c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale2m
 ##### ethip6-ip6scale2m-rnd
-1c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale2m-rnd
+1c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale2m-rnd
-2c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale2m-rnd
+2c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale2m-rnd
-4c AND 78b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip6-ip6scale2m-rnd
+4c AND 78b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip6-ip6scale2m-rnd
 ### intel-e810xxv
 #### avf
 ##### ethip6-ip6base